 This relatively new option makes getting around Florence so much easier.
-Because it is a rideshare and not a traditional rental car, Car2Go is exempt from most rules governing the ZTL.
-It is treated as a scooter; allowed on any street within the ZTL, including the pedestrian only zones.
+Because it is a car share and not a traditional rental car, Addumacar and Enjoy cars are exempt from most rules governing the ZTL.
+They are treated the same as scooters; allowed on any street within the ZTL, including the pedestrian-only zones.
 (But avoid driving in the pedestrian areas as much as possible anyway, because you will get stuck behind multiple walking tours.)
-Just stay out of the bus lanes, go the right direction on one ways streets, and only park in spaces marked with blue or white lines, and you should have absolutely no problems driving in the ZTL.
+Just stay out of the bus lanes, go the right direction on one-way streets, and only park in spaces marked with blue or white lines, and you should have absolutely no problems driving in the ZTL.

-Car2Go rentals are available by the minute, by the hour, in 4-8 hour blocks, or for the day.
-In addition to allowing you to skirt the ZTL rules, all rates includes gas, insurance, and free parking in any blue-marked spots on the street or in any public parking lot.
-The majority of Car2Gos in Florence are automatic, with a few semi-auto gearboxes.
-They offer two- or four-door options.
+Car share rentals are available by the hour or for the day.
+In addition to allowing you to skirt the ZTL rules, all rates include gas, insurance, and free parking in any blue-marked spots on the street or in any public parking lot.

-To rent a Car2Go, download the app and register on your phone if you don’t already have an account.
-It’s best to do this after arriving in Italy, so that it creates an Italian account.
-You may be able to complete the process online, but if it doesn’t work for any reason, you will just need to visit their office near Santa Maria Novella train station.
-If you already have an account from another country, you will most likely have to visit the office to create an Italian account.
-The whole process is quick, only 10 or 15 minutes – still way faster than going the traditional car rental route.
-Be sure to bring your driver’s license, international driving permit, credit card, and passport.
-There is a one-time registration fee, then all rides thereafter are paid for individually.
+To rent a car share, download the Addumacar or Enjoy app and register on your phone if you don’t already have an account.
+It’s best to do this after arriving in Italy so that it creates an Italian account.
+Be sure to carry your driver’s license, international driving permit, credit card, and passport when on the road.
+There will be a one-time registration fee, then all rides thereafter are paid for individually.

 Renting a Scooter in Florence